sparkflows/sparkflows-docs/docs/operations/h2db.rst

     spring.datasource.url = jdbc:h2:file:/path/firedb

-.. note:: Make sure to update actual path and have write access to the directory.
+.. note:: Make sure to update the actual path and have write access to the directory.